 Changing the visibility and anonymity settings

-As you can see in the screenshot below, you can define who should see which components and if contributors should remain anonymous or not.
-You can even choose different levels of anonymity (like hiding the name of the contributor from the participant but showing it to the owner of the cycle).
-Please be aware that each reviewee needs at least two peers if peer reviews are set to be anonymous.
+As you can see in the screenshot below, you can define what admin, managers of participants in the review, and the participants themselves should see and when.
+You can choose different levels of anonymity (like hiding the contributor's name from the participant but showing it to the owner of the cycle).

 Defining a timeline

-In the final step before kick-off, you can define a timeline for your cycle.
-The platform will use this to automatically send emails to all participants and contributors, reminding them about their involvement in the corresponding step of the process.
+In the final steps before kick-off, you will pre-define a timeline for your template.
+The platform will use this to automatically send emails to all participants and reviewers, reminding them to fill out their reviews by the appropriate deadline.

-The actual steps will depend on your cycle setup (and the inclusion of self-evaluations, 360° assessments and manager assessments).
-It can be edited during the assessment process, so don't worry if you're not sure about the best intervals right away.
+The actual steps and dates will depend on your cycle setup (i.e., the inclusion of self-evaluations, 360° assessments, and manager assessments).
+You can edit these steps during the assessment process, so don't worry if you're not sure about the best intervals right away.